 Notice the neutral paper doing just as much work as the accent color.
 The kraft and pale areas slow the spread down, which makes the blue repeats feel intentional instead of scattered.

 Imagine a soft line from upper left to lower right, or lower left to upper right.
 Place your strongest anchor on that line.
 Add two smaller repeats along the same direction.
-Let text blocks, tabs, paper strips, or tiny marks follow the diagonal loosely.
+Let text blocks, tabs, paper strips, stems, arrows, date marks, or tiny dots follow the diagonal loosely.

 In the image, the diagonal is suggested by a few strong decisions rather than drawn as a hard stripe.
 The larger pieces begin the movement, the smaller marks continue it, and the open areas keep the path from becoming a wall of decoration.